nationalarchives/ds-wagtail/docs/infra/environments.md

 git push platform main
 ```

-## How to access the Platform.SH shell
+## How to access the Platform.sh shell

-1. Go to the Platform.SH dashboard
+1. Go to the Platform.sh dashboard
 2. Click on the environment you want to access
 3. Click on the `SSH` tab
 4. Copy the SSH command
 5. Open your `ds-wagtail-cli1` container in Docker Desktop
 6. Paste the command into the CLI
-7. You should now be in the Platform.SH shell
+7. You should now be in the Platform.sh shell